mikangali-docker/firebase/README.md

 # Firebase deploy image

-Web js dev/deploy image with nodejs and some npm packages
+Web js ci-deploy image with nodejs and some npm packages :

 * firebase-tools
 * ionic